Norris Brown (American football)

-Willie Norris Brown (born July 10, 1961) is an American former professional football tight end who played in the National Football League (NFL) for the Minnesota Vikings.
+Willie Norris Brown (July 10, 1961 – July 31, 2026) was an American professional football player who was a tight end in the National Football League (NFL) and United States Football League (USFL).
 Born in Laurens, South Carolina, he attended Laurens District 55 High School.
-After playing college football for the Georgia Bulldogs, he was selected by the Vikings in the eighth round of the 1983 NFL draft.
+After playing college football for the Georgia Bulldogs, he was selected by the Minnesota Vikings in the eighth round of the 1983 NFL draft.
 He played in the first two games of the 1983 season, but did not play again after that.

+Brown died on July 31, 2026, at the age of 65.